Surfskills/alx-low_level_programming/0x0A-argc_argv/README.md

 1-args.c

-A program that prints the number of arguments passed into it.

-Your program should print a number, followed by a new line
+A program that prints the number of arguments passed into it followed by a new line

 2-args.c